-We understand how difficult it can be when people are acting with dishonesty or acting in bad faith.
+We understand how difficult it can be when people are acting with dishonesty and not following past agreements.
 Their actions can put you in a tough spot, whether it involves an insurance policy claim or a contract with a business or business partner.

 When this happens, the other side may also have their own representation.
 They may use any tactics to intimidate you or to get a result that favors their bottom line and not yours.